ZhengxiangShi/PowerfulPromptFT/README.md

 ## Overview
 You can reproduce the experiments of our paper [Don’t Stop Pretraining?
 Make Prompt-based Fine-tuning Powerful Learner](https://arxiv.org/pdf/2305.01711.pdf).

+> **Abstract**
+>
+> Language models (LMs) trained on vast quantities of unlabelled data have greatly advanced the field of natural language processing (NLP).
+In this study, we re-visit the widely accepted notion in NLP that continued pre-training LMs on task-related texts improves the performance of fine-tuning (FT) in downstream tasks.
+Through experiments on eight single-sentence tasks and eight sentence-pair tasks in both semi-supervised and fully-supervised settings, we find that conventional continued pre-training does not consistently provide benefits and can even be detrimental for sentence-pair tasks or when prompt-based FT is used.
+To tackle these issues, we propose Prompt-based Continued Pre-training (PCP), which combines the idea of instruction tuning with conventional continued pre-training.
+Our approach aims to improve the performance of prompt-based FT by presenting both task-related texts and prompt templates to LMs through unsupervised pre-training objectives before fine-tuning for the target task.
+Our empirical evaluations on 21 benchmarks demonstrate that the PCP consistently improves the performance of state-of-the-art prompt-based FT approaches (up to 20.1% absolute) in both semi-supervised and fully-supervised settings, even with only hundreds of unlabelled examples.
+Additionally,prompt-based FT with the PCP outperforms state-of-the- art semi-supervised approaches with greater simplicity, eliminating the need for an iterative process and extra data augmentation.
+Our further analysis explores the performance lower bound of the PCP and reveals that the advantages of PCP persist across different sizes of models and datasets.

 ## 1. Requirements and Installation
 To run the prompt-based or cls-based fine-tuning, you need to install the following packages.